Imagine

 Supposition:

 The company had a large amount of watch material on hand when it went insolvent.
 Indeed, the stockpiling of so much material is perrhaps an indication of mismanagement and one of the reasons the company failed financially.
-Royal Robbins bought the company at the insolvency auction on May 9, 1857.
+Royal Robbins, along with Eliashib Tracy and Theodore Baker, bought the company at the insolvency auction on May 9, 1857.
 My supposition is based on the belief that Robbins incorporated much of this leftover material consisting of plate assemblies and movement parts to make his first Appleton Tracy movements in the beginning days of his famed American Watch Company (AWCo), in fact 800 specific movements, a sizable number.
+Edward Howard also played a major part in this story.

 I will now present evidence from surviving movements and insolvency documents to show that BWCo serial numbers exist in the 6000s.